BEST 20+ Things to do in Playa del Carmen | 2023 PICKS

 If you came to the Caribe to snorkel, look no further – I got chu!

-Hailed as the best snorkeling experiences for the whole family this side of paradise…
+Hailed as the best snorkeling experience for the whole family this side of paradise…

 Yet, choosing between them can be a little difficult… especially if you’ve never been before.

-I personally prefer Xel-Ha, laregly because it’s all-inclusive, which means all food, drink (even alcoholic), and activities are included!
+I personally prefer Xel-Ha, largely because it’s all-inclusive, which means all food, drink (even alcoholic), and activities are included!

 For me, there’s just far too much going on at Xcaret at once.
 I feel like you need 3 days there to see it all.
 It’s definitely more theatrical.
 So, I guess it all comes down to what you prefer?